timklapdor/csulx/_drafts/2016-07-19-welcome-videos.md

 - Makes clear the primary methods of communication that will be utilised throughout the subject
 - provides students some introductory background regarding the academic’s experience and background in this field of study, giving students a sense of confidence
 - Highlight key aspects of the assessment for the subject and key teaching and learning information
-- Gives students some insight into interests or hobbies etc in order to position themselves as someone who is also managing the demands of work, study and life and which provides an opening for students to themselves provide some some information which can help form the basis of deeper engagement when studying online.
+- Gives students some insight into interests or hobbies etc. in order to position themselves as someone who is also managing the demands of work, study and life and which provides an opening for students to themselves provide some some information which can help form the basis of deeper engagement when studying online.

 ### Engagement

 The use of a welcome video, available before or at the start of session helps a student establish the context for the teaching, learning and assessment that will occur in the subject.
 Providing this information in a video, instead of solely relying on a text-based approach, helps students more readily identify with the academic.
 Providing a welcome video which clearly articulates expectations and highlights the important aspects of the subject can be a foundation to increasing learner-to-academic interaction, this being a key aspect in increasing learner engagement.
-Research such as that carried out as part of the [LSES report](http://www.lowses.edu.au/assets/ALTC%20LSES%20Final%20Report%202012.pdf) clearly highlights the need for students, particularly those from non traditional backgrounds, to be able to feel that their lecturers are approachable and support their learning journey.
+Research such as that carried out as part of the [LSES report](http://www.lowses.edu.au/assets/ALTC%20LSES%20Final%20Report%202012.pdf) clearly highlights the need for students, particularly those from non-traditional backgrounds, to be able to feel that their lecturers are approachable and support their learning journey.
 Providing a welcome video is an important part of the strategy mix in achieving these aims.

 ### Guide